slaeshjag/Muon/README.md

 Downloading
 -----------

-There's pre-built packages available at h4xxel's homepage: http://h4xxel.org/software/muon/
+There are pre-built packages available at h4xxel's homepage: http://h4xxel.org/software/muon/

 Note to developers